 The DNA Analysis Laboratory performs first-tier testing for Severe Combined Immunodeficiency (SCID) as part of the Newborn Screening Panel.
 Second-tier testing is also offered for other disorders in support of the Newborn Screening Program, as well as other individuals, to determine carrier status or for mutational analysis.
-See table below for all DNA tests performed by the DNA Analysis Laboratory.
+See the table below for all DNA tests performed by the DNA Analysis Laboratory.

 Hemoglobinopathy